3. Config

 latexindent.pl aligned1.tex -l sba6.yaml

 then we receive the (same) output given in Listing 84.
-We note that the space before the ampersand in the leading blank column has been set to 0
+We note that the space before the ampersand in the leading blank column has been set to 0 by Listing 83.

 We can demonstrated this feature further using the settings in Listing 86 which give the output in Listing 85.